-You can use our our guidance and advice to find out what recommendations NICE has made about your condition or care needs.
+You can use our guidance and advice to find out what recommendations we have made about your condition or care needs.
 Our guidance goes beyond NHS care to cover social care and public health.

-Find out more about how to access treatment and care recommended by us, below.
+Find out more about how to access treatment and care recommended by us.

 New to NICE?

-Our guide shows you all the different types of guidance, standards, and advice that we produce.
+Our guide on how to use NICE products (PDF) shows you all the different types of guidance, standards, and advice that we produce.

 It's your right to be involved in making choices about your care.
 To make a decision, you need to know what your options are and what might happen if you don’t want any treatment or care.

 - before you see your health or care professional

 - when you see your health or care professional

 Shared decision making is when health professionals and patients work together.
 It puts you at the centre of decisions about your own treatment and care.